beroukhim-lab/ancestry_manuscript_code/README.md

 ## Generating input files
 Download or create the input files and name them as indicated.
 All input files must be in the ./data directory of this repository unless otherwise indicated.
-Some previously generated input files are restricted access.
-You must apply for access to get download permissions.
+Some previously generated input files are restricted access and require the user to apply for download permissions from the respective study.
+The following code will generate all inputs necessary for running the jupyter notebooks.
+Many processing steps are compute-intensive, and when possible pre-computed input files are provided in the ./data directory.

 #### From the DepMap web portal (https://depmap.org/portal/download/all/):
 ```